 They started by hosting a weekly radio program sponsored

 by a local community radio station, and a year later in 1976 recorded their

 Ritual music called Circle Magick Music.

-still available today.
-They
+available today.
+They also

-a major festival sponsored by Carl
+major festival sponsored by Carl

 Weschcke, owner of Llewellyn Publications.